 State of the art: Synthesis of inorganic thin-film materials libraries with desired compositional and/or layer thickness gradients as well as chemical and structural investigation of the deposited libraries.

 Services currently offered by the infrastructure: CMAF offers support in selection and preparation of sputter targets from required educt materials, library processing as well as analytics of the deposited thin-film libraries.
-It can be applied to inorganic (metallic, ceramic, cermet) material systems for e.g. solid state batteries or high temperature CO2 reduction.
+It can be applied to inorganic (metallic, ceramic, cermet) material systems for any kind of energy storage e.g. solid state batteries, fuel/electrolysis cells, or thermal conversions achieving chemical energy carriers.